-Risk of injury due to use of incorrect spare parts!
+Risk of injury due to use of incorrect replacement parts!

-Use of incorrect or faulty spare parts may result in dangers to personnel as well as damages, malfunctions or total failure.
+Use of incorrect or faulty replacement parts may result in dangers to personnel as well as damages. malfunctions or total failure.

-- Only use original spare parts from the manufacturer or approved by the manufacturer. - Always contact the manufacturer in case of doubt
+- Only use original replacement parts from the manufacturer or approved by the manufacturer. - Always contact the manufacturer in case of doubt.